will enter the convenience store business – El Financiero

 “Gazpro It will be responsible for the investment, design, construction, development and operation of the gasoline service stations.
 Walmex will make available spaces in the parking lots of certain stores or clubs, under a leasing scheme, ”the company shared.

-The Walmart de México alliance with Gazpro It is a positive step for the retailer, although the execution time of the plan may take time, it is a potential to win customers since it increases the possibility of traffic to the branches.
+The Walmart de México alliance with Gazpro It is a positive step for the retailer, although the execution time of the plan may take time, it is a potential to win customers since the possibility of traffic to the branches is increased.

 “Walmart she is right on these kinds of issues.
 What they are doing with telephony catches my attention, where they are increasing the number of users because you buy the supermarket and ‘I give you refills of 10 to 20 megabytes’ and the customer feels satisfied, now you add the part of gasoline I think that at the end of the day are elements that drive and motivate a better performance for the company ”, said Marisol Huerta, analyst at Ve Por Más.

-For its part, Hermosillo considered that the margin of opportunity for service stations will be limited to a few units in which it can be accommodated in the current spaces, and since gasoline is a low margin business, it will be compensated with the proportional rent that Gazpro pay them.
+For its part, Hermosillo considered that the service station opportunity margin will be limited to a few units that can be accommodated in the current spaces, and since gasoline is a low margin business, it will be compensated with the proportional rent that Gazpro pay them.

 “To the extent that Gazpro will be in charge of the implementation and investment of the gasoline stations, Walmart You will be able to increase income in parking spaces by renting spaces that are generally low, in addition to increasing traffic and the average ticket.
 The customer will be able to satisfy various needs in a single visit to the store ”, concluded Marcela Muñoz, deputy director of analysis for Vector.